move47/move47_.github.io/_pages/about.md

 When I'm not working, I am generally lurking reddit and twitter for keeping myself updated about the recent trends in my research work.
 I would highly recommend to follow known researchers of your field for getting fast access to latest research directions.
 I like to collect resources for the benefit of fledgling students under
 [Crypto Resources]({{ site.url }}/crypto_resources/) and [Miscellaneous]({{ site.url }}//Miscellaneous/) section.
 The resources may range from basic to advanced level.
 I also maintain a [blog]({{ site.url }}/archive) which sporadically gets updated.

 During my undergraduate days, I was associated with [E-Summit](http://www.e-summit-iitbbs.com/), where I both participated and organised several events related to Entrepreneurship.
 I was also member of [The Fourth Wall](https://www.facebook.com/The-Fourth-WallDramatics-Society-of-IIT-Bhubaneswar-131402333580109)(Dramatics Society of IIT Bhubaneswar), where I took part in several open and stage acts.
-This time, I am and will cherish throughout my life.
+I completely enjoyed being here, I am and will cherish it throughout my life.

 <!-- Some people on the internet (especially on Mozilla's IRC) know me as *martianwars*. -->